 Before you start with injecting CO2 into your growing space, you need to make sure that your space is completely sealed so that outside air can’t get in and disturb the CO2.

 However, you still need to vent out heat produced by grow lights.
 To ensure that you don’t accidentally vent out CO2, you can separate air from CO2 in your grow space by setting up cool tubes or hooded reflectors.
+If using a Grobo, no need to worry about this!
+Our LEDs don't get hot and the unit comes with built in fans.

-Grow light in a cool tube (Source)
+Grow light in a cool tube

 Using CO2 Tanks